anko/hudkit/readme.md

 ], err => console.error(err))
 ```

+#### Important notes

-Note that each time this is called, the total given area _replaces_ the
+ - Each time this function is called, the total given area _replaces_ the
    previous one.

-If the Web Inspector is attached to the overlay window, the area it occupies is
+ - If the Web Inspector is attached to the overlay window, the area it occupies
-automatically kept clickable, indepdendently of calls to this function.
+   is automatically kept clickable, indepdendently of calls to this function.

-I imagine a typical use-case for this would be to make your statusbar
-clickable, so you can make contextual pop-ups appear when you hover over parts
-of it.
-If you want the pop-up to be clickable too, call this again with its
-`.getBoundingClientRect()` included.
+ - When monitors are connected or disconnected, your clickable areas are reset,
+   because their positioning would be unpredictable.
+Use
+   `Hudkit.on('monitors-changed', () => { ... })` to listen to monitor layout
+   changes and update your clickable areas accordingly!

 ### `Hudkit.showInspector(callback)`